 Film is one of the main cultural innovations of the 20th century and a major art form of the last hundred years.
 Those who study it characteristically bring with them a high degree of enthusiasm and excitement for what is a powerful and culturally significant medium, inspiring a range of responses from the emotional to the reflective.
-This course offers learners the chance to analyse a range of films, both as an art and as an industry.
+This A Level course offers learners the chance to analyse a range of films, both as an art and as an industry.
 Students also get the chance to develop their practical and creative skills when they work on their own original short films.
 Students will also undertake peer mentoring within the practical element.

 A minimum of five GCSEs (with two at grade 6, and three at grade 4)

 This A Level course is a great starting point for students wishing to embark on a University Course, or employment within the Film Industry.
 During the course, students will develop practical skills such as filming and editing, as well as the analytical toolset to move into creative and academic fields involved with film production, research and journalism.

 Component 1: Varieties of film and filmmaking

 Hollywood 1930-1990 (comparative study)